Chemistry A Level

 Chemistry is central to science and highly valued by universities and employers because of the range of skills you develop.
 The course is essential for entry into many medical and veterinary orientated courses and suitable for further study in engineering, biochemical sciences and pharmacy as well as many others.

 - Elements of Life

 - Elements from the Sea

 - Chemical Industry

 Minimum Entry Requirements

-- Grade 6 in GCSE Maths and GCSE Chemistry and another GCSE Science or GCSE Double Science
+- Grade 6 in GCSE Chemistry and Grade 6 in another GCSE Science or Grade 6 GCSE Double Science

 - 100% Exam

 - Exam Board: OCR

 Throughout the course you will have opportunities to arrange 1:1 discussions with a member of the Chemistry team if you need specific help with any aspect of the A Level.
 Each year we organise a range of visiting speakers to cover different topics of interest and careers guidance.
 We also support students to enter Chemistry competitions such as the Cambridge Chemistry Challenge and the Chemistry Olympiad.
 You also have the opportunity to carry out a lab based Extended Project Qualification.